FALL 2020 and Spring 2021

 help guide faculty through the steps they should take if they come in contact with a student or staff member who tests positive for COVID-19.

 to guide you through discussions with students who don’t comply with UTA’s mask protocol.

 has useful information on how to discuss the mask protocol with students, and how to report individuals who are refusing to comply.

 As a growing number of faculty use online teaching tools, UT System has developed guidance

 on FERPA and posting and re-using course recordings, use of webcams, live proctoring and other practices that may raise questions about student privacy.

 It is important to note that if students' personally identifiable information such as faces, names, and voice are evident in the recordings, depending on their use, consent may be needed or the recording may need to be edited.
 Faculty are also reminded to use only UTA approved platforms such as Canvas and Teams to ensure that student and course information is secure.

-For additional information, visit the Faculty FAQ – Fall 2020 webpage and continue to monitor UTA's official COVID-19 webpage for important campus updates.
+Continue to monitor UTA's official COVID-19 webpage for important campus updates.